Chula Vista Living Trust: Skip ~$38,000 in San Diego County Probate

 Where do I record my trust transfer deed in Chula Vista?

 You record the deed yourself at the San Diego County Assessor/Recorder/County Clerk (ARCC).
 The local Chula Vista branch is at 590 Third Avenue, and the main office is at 1600 Pacific Highway, Suite 260, San Diego, CA 92101.
-Transferring your principal residence into your own revocable living trust is exempt from the SB2 recording surcharge, so recording typically costs only about $25-$30.
+The ARCC's recording fee is $14 for the first page and $3 per additional page, and transferring your principal residence into your own revocable living trust is exempt from the $75 SB2 surcharge — so a typical one- or two-page trust transfer deed records for roughly $17-$20.
 We provide the deed template and step-by-step instructions.

 What is the California small-estate threshold?

 California's small estate affidavit threshold is $208,850 (effective April 1, 2025).
-With Chula Vista median home prices around $800,000 and Eastlake homes exceeding $1,000,000, virtually all Chula Vista homeowners exceed this threshold and face mandatory San Diego County probate at the downtown Central Courthouse unless they have a living trust.
+With Chula Vista median home prices around $800,000 and Rolling Hills Ranch homes exceeding $1,000,000, virtually all Chula Vista homeowners exceed this threshold and face mandatory San Diego County probate at the downtown Central Courthouse unless they have a living trust.

 How do I transfer my Chula Vista home into the trust?